Crypto27dev/clash_of_space_game/README.md

 ### Additional Features:

 - It will store your highest scores, the duration of earning that score
-- You can pause the game by pressing P key from keyboard.
+- You can pause the game by pressing 'P' key from keyboard.

 ### Info: